Professor, Thomas J. Abood Research Scholar, and Co-Director of the Terrence J. Murphy Institute for Catholic Thought, Law and Public Policy

 Upcoming: Writing a chapter on complementarity for a book I’m coediting, as well as an article on Stanley Hauerwas’ work on disabilities for a Duke Law School symposium.

-Marie Failinger, Susan Stabile & Elizabeth R. Schiltz, Feminism, Law and Religion in Gender in Law, Culture and Society Series (Ashgate Press, forthcoming 2013).
+Marie Failinger, Susan Stabile & Elizabeth R. Schiltz, Eds., Feminism, Law and Religion in Gender in Law, Culture and Society Series (Ashgate Press, 2013).

-Elizabeth R. Schiltz, Expressivist Arguments in the Context of Selective Abortions after Prenatal Diagnoses of Disability in Search of Common Ground on Abortion and Reproductive Justice ( Meredith Esser, Justin Murray, and Robin West, eds, Ashgate Press, forthcoming 2013)
+Elizabeth R. Schiltz, Finding Common Ground in the Disability Rights Critiques of Selective Abortions in In Search of Common Ground on Abortion (Meredith Esser, Justin Murray, and Robin West, eds, Ashgate Press, 2014)

 Elizabeth R. Schiltz, Dueling Vocations: Managing the Tensions Between Our Private and Public Callings, in Women, Sex, and the Church; A Case for Catholic Teaching (Erika Bachiochi ed., Pauline Books & Media, 2010).